Mobility-induced order in active XY spins on a substrate: Abstract

 \section{Abstract}

-We elucidate how the interplay between diffusive mobility and number conservation can make nearly phase-ordered active XY spins on a substrate stable.
-For wide-ranging model parameters, it has stable uniform phases with orientational order { logarithmically} stronger or weaker than in equilibrium, together with miniscule (i.e., hyperuniform) or giant number fluctuations, respectively, forming a new universality class.
+We elucidate that the nearly phase-ordered active XY spins in contact with a conserved, diffusing species on a substrate can be stable.
+For wide-ranging model parameters, it has stable uniform phases robust against noises. { These are distinguished by {\em generalized} quasi-long range (QLRO)} orientational order { logarithmically} stronger or weaker than { the well-known QLRO} in equilibrium, together with miniscule (i.e., hyperuniform) or giant number fluctuations, respectively. {This illustrates} a direct correspondence between the two.
+The scaling of {\em both} phase and density fluctuations in the stable phase-ordered states is {\em nonuniversal}: they depend on the nonlinear dynamical couplings.
 For other parameters, it has no stable uniformly ordered phase.
-Our theory sheds light on wide-ranging systems, e.g., active superfluids on substrates, synchronization of oscillators, active carpets of cilia and bacterial flagella, and sandblasting.
+Our model, a theory for {\em active spinners}, provides a minimal framework for wide-ranging systems, e.g., active superfluids on substrates, synchronization of oscillators, active carpets of cilia and bacterial flagella and active membranes.

-Nonequilibrium systems can be strikingly different from their equilibrium analogs: they can display both ordered states or instabilities not found in their equilibrium analogs.
-For instance, a two-dimensional (2D) collection of self-propelled particles can be in orientationally long-range ordered states in the presence of finite noises~\cite{sriram-RMP,2d-polar}, which is prohibited in equilibrium systems with continuous symmetries~\cite{mwt}.
-Driven systems can show novel instabilities as well, e.g., driven 2D isotropic Bose systems, e.g., driven exciton polariton fluids on a substrate~\cite{polariton}, cannot exhibit off-diagonal algebraic correlations (i.e., 2D superfluidity) on a substrate, but show only short-range order (SRO) for any weak noises~\cite{john-superfluid}, unlike quasi-long-range order (QLRO) at low enough temperature ($T$) in its equilibrium counterpart~\cite{chaikin}.